Body Bags (film): Critical reception

-Body Bags was generally well received by critics and holds a 67% approval rating on movie review aggregator website Rotten Tomatoes, based on 12 reviews with an average score of 5.56/10.
+Body Bags was generally well received by critics and holds a 67% approval rating on movie review aggregator website Rotten Tomatoes.
+Metacritic, which uses a weighted average, assigned the a score of 54 out of 100, based on 13 critics, indicating "mixed or average" reviews.

 However, Time Out called the film "an attempt by a pair of one-time horror auteurs to emulate the successful Tales from the Crypt formula, only now it's nowhere near as happening."

 Reviewing the film in Variety, Tony Scott stated that "None of the three playlets breaks barriers, and the writing's perfunctory, but the productions are good, the casting interesting".